circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ## Getting Started with Config Reuse
 {:.no_toc}

-Complete the following prerequisite steps before adding the `commands`, `executors`, or `parameters` keys to your configuration.

 1. Add your project on the Add Projects page if it is a new project.
 For an existing Project, go to the Project Settings and enable [Build Processing]({{ site.baseurl }}/2.0/build-processing/) with the radio button.

 2. (Optional) Install the CircleCI-Public CLI by following the [Using the CircleCI CLI]({{ site.baseurl }}/2.0/local-cli/) documentation.
 The `circleci config process` command is helpful for checking reusable config.